International Alliance of Theatrical Stage Employees: Corruption in the early 20th century

 During the early 20th century, organized crime gained influence over parts of IATSE in collusion with employers.
 In June 1934, IATSE held an election with only one person running.
-The election was rigged by the soon-to-be elected President George Brown.
+The election was rigged by the soon-to-be elected President George Browne.
 The other two opponents in the running suddenly dropped from the race after death threats were received.
 Willie Bioff, another Chicago gangster, was instantly elected Browne's "personal representative".

 Later that year Bioff went to Hollywood on behalf of IATSE.
 He used violent threats to discuss a private and limited contract with studios.
 These contracts included weak contracts and high dues.
 The studios liked the protection against the union.
 In 1941, Bioff and other mobsters were charged with corruption leading to union members attempting to remove them from power in IATSE.
 However, The International Alliance of Theatrical Stage Employees remained corrupt and reverted to fraudulent negotiating practices.
 Some sources suggest that, in the later years, IATSE was "more interested in breaking strikes than winning them".